langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

             # automate!
     rm -fv {ch??,app?}.{pdf,xml,html} book.xml docbook-xsl.css
   ;;
-  * ) # If you don’t provide any arguments, or provide incorrect arguments, even including ones like -h or --help, you
+  * ) # If you don't provide any arguments, or provide incorrect arguments, even including ones like -h or --help, you
       # get a generated usage message.
     \cd - > /dev/null # UGLY cheat to revert the 'cd' above...
     # See also: http://stackoverflow.com/questions/59895/can-a-bash-script-tell-what-directory-its-stored-in